luapower/x-widgets/webb-widgets.md

 Better [check out the demo](http://luapower.com/widgets_demo.html) before anything, which also includes some quick-reference documentation.

-This library is designed for data-centric business-type apps with a focus on data entry and data navigation.
-It's designed for increased productivity on these tasks in an office setting with a big screen and a keyboard and mouse ("keyboard & mouse"-first apps).
+This library is designed for data-dense business-type apps with a focus on data entry and data navigation.

+Such apps need higher information density, higher signal-to-noise ratio, faster loading times and lower operational latencies than the usual consumer-centric web-apps, and as such, tend to favor tabbed and split-pane layouts over newspaper-type layouts, optimize for keyboard-based navigation, and are generally designed for an office setting with a big screen, a chair and a keyboard and mouse ("keyboard & mouse"-first apps).

+So what this means is: none of that responsive stuff here, keyboard is king, no touchy the screen, and no megabytes of polyfills to implement half a browser because you want to squeeze that last drop of the market or deliver a few more ads.

 ## Loading